-We were engaged by an investor that sought to remove a dissenting director on the board of an international biopharmaceutical company.
+We were engaged by an activist investor that sought to remove certain incumbent directors from the board of an international biopharmaceutical company.

 Ultimately, while the company brought many drug candidates to clinic, our research highlighted the lack of drugs brought to market under the leadership of the targeted director, which equipped our client with supporting evidence for its thesis.